hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 - explicit use-case identity and ambiguity detection;
 - undeclared-import and property-cycle failures;
 - explicit separation of deployment imports and platform-supplied variables;
-- canonical effective YAML and assembly-report output;
+- canonical effective YAML and a separate compilation protocol;
 - placeholder-preserving parse/serialize stability checks;
+- residual configuration materialization with artifact provenance;
-- a thin application-classpath command-line launcher.
+- a thin application-classpath command-line launcher;

-Residual materialization with full artifact provenance, runtime shadow-index activation, further configuration-family assemblers and Ant integration remain deliberately outside this increment.

-## Proposed implementation sequence

-1. Model `ConfigurationImports` and the assembly report.
-2. Implement the symbolic property graph and round-trip tests.
-3. Extract modeled YAML discovery, sorting and merging into a reusable assembler.
-4. Test artifact-level validation with synthetic configuration artifacts.
-5. Test terminal closure with multiple artifacts, use cases and imports.
-6. Add residual handling and runtime shadowing.
-7. Invoke the assembly main from the RX application Ant script behind an explicit compatibility switch.
-8. Enable it for one RX application and compare runtime semantics before making it the default.
+- a complete indexed-resource filesystem mirror with a deterministic central runtime index;
+- runtime replacement of raw packaged configuration by `effective-conf`, without affecting unstructured packaged resources.

+The RX application Ant script activates that launcher when an application carries `configuration-assembly-processing`.
+Applications without the dependency retain the previous assembly behavior.
+Applications launched from an older `classpath-resources`/`packaged-conf` layout remain supported during the transition.

+Further configuration-family compilers, richer protocol details and artifact-level validation remain incremental follow-up work.